 - Other tests may be advised to rule out other conditions of your prostate or nearby organs if your symptoms are not typical.
 For example, sometimes your doctor may suggest a blood test to exclude other problems with your prostate gland.

 If your doctor suspects that you have chronic prostatitis, they may refer you to a specialist (usually a urologist) for further assessment.
 If you are referred to a specialist, a sample of fluid ('secretions') from the prostate may be collected to rule out infection in your prostate.
 To do this, a doctor can gently massage your prostate, with a gloved finger in your rectum.
 By doing this, fluid from the prostate is pushed out into the urethra and comes out from the penis to be collected and tested for germs (bacteria).
-If you have chronic pelvic pain syndrome (CPPS), no bacteria are found in the the prostate fluid or urine.
+If you have CPPS, no bacteria are found in the prostate fluid or urine.